Cooperation between science and industry: An insight into the junior chemistry lab

 Dr. Thomas Eberle:

-Day-to-day operations at TU Darmstadt are completely autonomous.
-The scientific and teaching work is carried out by the experts there—and that's a good thing.
-We see ourselves more as partners on a strategic level: We provide financial support, regularly exchange ideas on broader topics, and contribute ideas, for example, on sustainability or social responsibility.
-But the content is created at the university.
+The day-to-day operations run completely independently at TU Darmstadt.
+The scientific and teaching work is handled by the experts there – and that's a good thing.
+We see ourselves more as a partner at a strategic level: We provide financial support, regularly exchange ideas on broader topics, and contribute ideas, for example, on sustainability or social responsibility.
+But the content is developed at the university.

 Dr. Andrea-Katharina Schmidt:

 This independence is crucial.
-We share many interests in topics—such as sustainability and digitalization—but the didactic implementation is our responsibility.
-It's a very open, trusting relationship.
+We share many thematic interests – such as sustainability or digitalization – but the didactic implementation is our responsibility.
+It's a very open and trusting collaboration.

 You mentioned sustainability.
-What role does it play in everyday laboratory life?
+What role does it play in everyday laboratory work?

 Dr. Andrea-Katharina Schmidt:

-A very big one.
-Sustainability has long been a central topic in chemistry.
-We address social issues such as resource conservation, recycling, and bioplastics and combine them with practical experiments.
-To this end, we work closely with Prof. Markus Prechtl's Chemistry Didactics working group to translate innovative content into competency-based experiments, which we then test and evaluate.
+A very significant one.
+Sustainability has long been a central theme in chemistry.
+We address societal issues such as resource conservation, recycling, and bioplastics, and connect them with practical experiments.
+To this end, we work closely with Prof. Markus Prechtl's Chemistry Education research group to translate innovative content into competency-oriented experiments, which we then test and evaluate.
 For example, school classes analyze how plastics can be produced from renewable raw materials or how packaging can be recycled.

 Dr. Thomas Eberle:

 For us as a company, this topic is also omnipresent.
-Chemistry is part of the solution, not the problem – it can help reduce CO₂, make processes more efficient, and save energy.
-This can be experienced in a very practical way in the lab.
+Chemistry is part of the solution, not the problem – it can contribute to reducing CO₂ emissions, making processes more efficient, and saving energy.
+In the lab, this becomes a very practical experience.
 The young people realize that chemistry is everywhere – in batteries, in medicines, in packaging.

 Dr. Andrea-Katharina Schmidt:

 And they realize that sustainability doesn't just "sound green," but requires complex decisions.
-We also try to promote evaluation skills—the ability to critically evaluate things.
+We also try to promote evaluation skills—that is, the ability to critically assess things.
 What is truly sustainable, and what is just a label?
-This reflection is just as much a part of science education today as experimentation itself.
+This kind of reflection is just as much a part of science education today as experimentation itself.

 What role do digitalization and new forms of learning play?